esamattis/Projectwatch/README.markdown

     error.stdout = error [0-9]+

 Would match for "error 4" in the stdout of your command.
-You can similarly define checker for stderr.
+You can similar define checker for stderr.